dpbriggs/growable-bloom-filters/README.md

 platforms, idependent of endianess, architecture and word size.

 Note that stability is only guaranteed within the same major version of the crate.

+## Upgrading from 1.x to 2.x

+- Any 1.x serialized bloom filters will no longer be loadable in 2.x.
+- Minor API changes otherwise.